tuomas2/automate/docs/source/official_extensions/arduino.rst

 This extension provides interface to Arduino devices via `pyFirmata library <https://github.com/tino/pyFirmata>`_.
 You can use either StandardFirmata or preferrably `AutomateFirmata <https://github.com/tuomas2/AutomateFirmata>`_, which offers additional features that can be used with Automate.
+Please use corresponding version of AutomateFirmata from `releases -page <https://github.com/tuomas2/AutomateFirmata/releases>`_.
 I have tested this module with Arduino Pro Mini compatible boards but it should work with others too.

 Example application